-Data centres are large, complex, mission-critical facilities.
+Data Centers are large, complex, mission-critical facilities.
 The high value equipment contained within them needs to be running 24/7/365 with uninterrupted electricity and a constant flow of cool air to secure IT equipment and information.

 Any interruptions to its operation can have enormous knock-on effects and the operational risks around any disruption are high, in terms of time, money and reputation.

-Seconds matter when dealing with data centres, so the solutions need to be fast-acting, but they also have to be very reliable, as false alarms result in unnecessary stoppages which need to be avoided at all cost.
+Seconds matter when dealing with data centers, so the solutions need to be fast-acting, but they also have to be very reliable, as false alarms result in unnecessary stoppages which need to be avoided at all cost.